Darklg/WPUtilities/wp-content/plugins/README.md

 * *Cache HTML* : Cache pages in files for a faster loading.
 * *Disable Comments* : Disable all comments.
 Usable in mu-plugins.
 * *Disable Posts* : Disable all posts.
 Usable in mu-plugins.
+* *Admin protect* : Adds a basic protection to the admin.